Dubai: Parkin records 26% jump in fines issued during second quarter this year

 In the UAE, pedestrians are required to use zebra crossings, bridges, or subways to cross roads

-Parkin Company on Monday revealed the total number of fines issued in Dubai increased 26 per cent from 291,000 in Q2 2023 to 365,000 in Q2 2024, with a fine collection rate of 87 per cent during the quarter.
-The majority of the fines issued were a result of public parking enforcement.
+The total number of fines issued in Dubai increased by 26 per cent from 291,000 in Q2 2023 to 365,000 in Q2 2024, with a fine collection rate of 87 per cent during the quarter, according to Parkin Company.
+The firm revealed on Monday that the majority of the fines issued were a result of public parking enforcement.

-The company also revealed that the total number of public parking spaces in Dubai crossed the 200,000 mark in the second quarter of 2024.
-Around 3,000 developer-owned parking spaces were also added, reaching 17, 200.
+Revenue generated from fines increased by 27 per cent to Dh54.6 million in Q2 2024, driven by a higher number of customers, transactions and an enhanced enforcement framework by a pool of smart inspection scan cars, the company said in a statement on Monday.

-Likewise, around 2,900 new parking spaces were also added during the second quarter of this year, taking the total to 177,000 in Dubai.
+The expansion of enforcement coverage into new areas, alongside various optimisation initiatives, allowed the company to more efficiently and accurately impose more fines.
+Total fines revenue generated from scan cars more than doubled year on year in the second quarter, representing around 40 per cent of total enforcement revenue.
+Total fines revenue increased by 13 per cent to Dh107.1 million during January-June 2024.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.